1894 Cripple Creek miners' strike: The state militia returns

 Cripple Creek, Colo., under martial law in 1894.

 With 1,300 deputies still in Cripple Creek, Sheriff Bowers was unable to control the army he had created.
 On June 5, the deputies moved into Altman, perhaps as a prelude to storming Bull Hill.
 The deputies cut the telegraph and telephone wires leading out of town, and imprisoned a number of reporters.
 Concerned that the paramilitary force might get out of hand, Waite again dispatched the state militia, this time under the command of General E.J.
 Brooks.

 When Colorado state troops arrived in Cripple Creek early on the morning of June 6, more violence had already broken out.
 The deputies were exchanging gunfire with the miners on Bull Hill.
 Gen. Brooks quickly moved his troops from the train station to the foot of Bull Hill.
 As Sheriff Bowers and Gen. Brooks began to argue about what course of action to take next, the deputies took advantage of the lull and attempted to charge the miners.
+(Note: Each miner carried a rifle, a cartridge belt and five dynamite charges with percussion caps.
+The hill had been mined with dynamite as well, and the miners had rigged a ballista capable of throwing Molotov cocktails a quarter-mile.
+The grade of the hill was steeper than that which faced the British at the Battle of Bunker Hill.)
 The miners sounded the whistle at the Victor mine, alerting Gen. Brooks.
 Soldiers of the state militia quickly intercepted the deputies and stopped their advance.
 Brooks ordered his men to occupy the top of Bull Hill, and the miners offered no resistance.

 The deputies turned their attention to Cripple Creek itself.
 They arrested and imprisoned hundreds of citizens without cause.
 Many inhabitants of the town were seized on the street or pulled from their homes, then clubbed, kicked or beaten.
 The deputies formed a gauntlet and forced townspeople to pass through it, spitting, slapping and kicking them.
 With Bull Hill in his possession, Gen. Brooks began detaining the deputies.
 By nightfall, Brooks had seized the town and corralled all of Bowers' men.